Borrus-sudo/Zeus/README.md

 # Zeus

-A demi-god tool that aims to bring the file explorer and traversal to the terminal
+A tool for demi-gods that aims to bring the file explorer and traversal to the terminal

 ## Upcoming features